Hardhat-AppAttack/website/README.md

 - Providing actual cyber-security services

 ## Constraints:
-- Given the limited duration of the trimester, only limited features will be delivered from the above mentioned requirements.
+- Given the limited duration of the trimester (T2 2023), only limited features will be delivered from the above mentioned requirements.
 They include the following.
     - Home Page
     - Services Page
     - User Registeration and Authenticatoin